opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 | AWS rds_cpu_utilization_e47b3b | 1 | 1 |
 | AWS rds_cpu_utilization_cc0c53 | 1 | 0.5 |

 Another type of false positive occurs when detected anomalies seem valid based on the data but are in fact not labeled as anomalies.
 For example, in the following graph, the anomaly detected on April 15 at approximately 3:34 for the `ec2_network_in_257a54` dataset deviates from the typical pattern of paired spikes.
 Instead of the usual two consecutive peaks, this event shows a single spike.
-While this represents a significant departure from the established pattern, it is not labeled as an anomaly.
+While this represents a departure from the established pattern, it is not labeled as an anomaly.

 ![network_zoom_in_3](/assets/media/blog-images/2024-12-26-Reducing-false-positives-through-algorithmic-improvements/network_zoom_in_3.png){:class="img-centered"}